DAFoam/verifications/README.md

 # verifications

 This repo contains configuration files to verify the accuracy of DAFoam adjoint derivative computation.
+Here we compared the derivatives between the forward mode AD (reference)and the JacobianFree adjoint method.

 Before running, we need to generate the mesh by running: